Cultivating Fertile Ground

 Following Dr. Brown’s passing in 2014, the Institute’s name was changed to the King Institute for Faith & Culture.
 His greatness of mind and heart still guides the organization’s path, however, particularly in the Institute’s ongoing commitment to welcome distinguished speakers who interact with the university community and the community at large.
 Buechner’s legacy at King remains strong as well, most visibly via the Institute’s annual Frederick Buechner Lecture, sponsored by the Frederick Buechner Center.

-Today, the Institute is led by Martin Dotterweich, Ph.D., associate professor of history at King University, who continues Dr. Brown’s dedication to addressing questions about where culture and faith connect and collide, with a vision to expand the Institute further with additional speakers and opportunities to engage the community through shared, thoughtful conversation that may lead to lives more fully inhabited.
+Today, the Institute is led by Martin Dotterweich, Ph.D., Professor of History at King University, who continues Dr. Brown’s dedication to addressing questions about where culture and faith connect and collide, with a vision to expand the Institute further with additional speakers and opportunities to engage the community through shared, thoughtful conversation that may lead to lives more fully inhabited.

 With annual topics that have ranged from fear, uncertainty, and brokenness to faith, redemption, hope, and wisdom, the conversations that take place at King University’s Institute for Faith & Culture lead us into spaces of wonder — and remind us how God plants different gifts in each of us, in order to benefit all of us.

 As part of a non-profit organization, the work — and the growth — of the Institute relies on the support of those who seek to preserve and enrich diverse conversations, gatherings, and the discovery of common ground.
 We are seeking fellow explorers who are willing to journey with us into the vast and challenging territories created wherever faith and culture meet, explorers who are interested in staking out areas of conversation and influence for deep and fruitful cultivation.